softwareforgood/innocent_tech_app/README.md

  The CSS Framework we will be using for this project is called TailwindCSS.
  More information on the framework can be found here: https://tailwindcss.com/ We recommend reading up on the documentation, syntax some before beginning the first sprint.
+ Setting up your local environment should install Tailwind for this application.

 #### MiniTest / How To Run Tests

+For this application, we are using the testing library Minitest.
 To run the tests:

 Open up a terminal